pndaproject/pnda-guide/producer/data-preparation.md

 As you can see, you only have the original field from pnda.entity version 1 stored in HDFS

 ### Avro Schema evolution

-Now if you want to manage evolution of the current Avro schema without breaking the platform but also ensure you are not breaking the platform and these evolution are taking into account within the whole platform, you will need to do the same as above put upgrade Gobblin configuration and also change the kite dataset configuration.
+If you want to manage evolution of the current Avro schema without breaking the platform but also ensure you are not breaking the platform and these evolution are taking into account within the whole platform, you will need to do the same as above put upgrade Gobblin configuration and also change the kite dataset configuration.
 Let's take an example and all the steps required to well perform and manage an avro schema evolution.

 #### Schema upgrade and versioning

-So, as an example, I want to be able to manage 3 more fields in the Avro schema which then can be optional.
-For doing so, as above, add those extra fields after the rawdata and use [Avro Union Type](https://avro.apache.org/docs/1.8.1/spec.html#Unions) which give the ability to have optional fields which then default value.
-Also, update the namespace in order to include the versioning.
+As an example, let's imagine we want to be able to add 3 more fields to the Avro schema that are optional.
+As above, add those extra fields after the rawdata and use [Avro Union Type](https://avro.apache.org/docs/1.8.1/spec.html#Unions) which allows for optional fields with a default value.
+Also update the namespace in order to include the versioning.
 Here is the newer version of the schema:

 	{
 		"namespace": "pnda.entity.v2",